manbeardgames/manbeardgames-site-builder/source/tutorials/2d-camera.md

 }

 /// <summary>
-///     Gets or Sets teh camera's y-coordinate position relative to the world
+///     Gets or Sets the camera's y-coordinate position relative to the world
 ///     space of the game
 /// </summary>
 public float Y